keithbrink/amazon-mws-laravel/README.md

 # Amazon MWS for Laravel
 ============

+Planning to migrate to the new Selling Partner API?
+Have a look at our [PHP SDK for Amazon's Selling Partner API](https://github.com/jasara/php-amzn-selling-partner-api), as well as our [Laravel wrapper](https://github.com/jasara/laravel-selling-partner-api).

 A Laravel package to connect to Amazon's Merchant Web Services (MWS).

 If you are using Laravel 6 or lower, use version 5.0.
 On Laravel 7, use version 7.0+.